SabakiHQ/Sabaki/README.md

 ## Web Version

 Sabaki has a `web` branch.
 It's a trimmed-down version of Sabaki that runs in any modern browser.
-You can try a [working demo](http://sabaki.yichuanshen.de/web/).
+You can try a [working demo here](http://sabaki.yichuanshen.de/web/).

+If you're looking for the code of the [website](http://sabaki.yichuanshen.de/), you can find it in [this repository](https://github.com/yishn/sabaki-website).

 ## Building & Tests